Get your copy of the ACSM CPT exam cheat sheet. It helps immensely for studying for the exam.

-The bones that remain, mostly the upper and lower limb bones, are known as the appendicular skeleton.
+The remaining bones, mostly the upper and lower limb bones, are known as the appendicular skeleton.

 The two primary types of bones are trabecular and cortical.
 Cortical, or compact, bone is arranged in what is called osteons and they contain few spaces.
-This is the main formations of the external parts of bone, as well as most of the diaphysis in long bones.
+This is the main formation of the bone’s external parts, and most of the diaphysis is in long bones.
 The trabecular, AKA spongy, bone is a less dense bone.
-It is made of trabeculae, and they are oriented so they can provide the best resistance to stress.
+It is made of trabeculae, which are oriented to provide the best resistance to stress.

-We can also group bones by the shape of them.
-Here we have long bones, short bones, flat bones, and sesamoid bones.
+We can also group bones by their shape of them.
+Here we have long, short, flat, and sesamoid bones.

 Exclusive PTP CPT Offers